alixedi/land/apps/lituk.md

       And if you have already read the book then why not give some mock tests and gain more confidence.
     image: ../assets/uploads/practice-6-.jpg
   - title: Review section for last-minute preparation
+    description: >-
-    description: The day before your real test, would it not be neat if you could revise all the questions that you find hard to remember while practising?
-      The Life in the UK Untangled app has just the thing.
-The Review feature keeps track of all the questions you found tricky and stores them in a handy list for revision.
+      The day before your real test, would it not be neat if you could revise all the questions that you find hard to remember while practising?
+The Review feature keeps track of all the questions you find tricky and stores them in a handy list for revision.

+      You will find this section quite useful at any stage during your practice.
+Refer to it time and again, as you move ahead with your practice, to get the best results.
     image: ../assets/uploads/revise.jpg
   - title: Instantly search for a word or a phrase
     description: No more "Was Bloody Mary and Mary Queen of Scots the same person?"